 Table B3.
-Analysis of wake influence in the observed wind farm discussed in Section 4.2.
-This table shows the mean average absolute error in total wind farm power output for three different FLORIS models, omitting FLORIS wake loss calculations.
-Total This average was taken over all time steps, and the total rated wind farm output was scaled to 100 MW for reference.
+Analysis of wake influence in the observed wind farm discussed in Sect.
+4.2.
+This table shows the average mean absolute error in total wind farm power output for three different FLORIS models, omitting FLORIS wake loss calculations.
+This average was taken over all time steps, and the total rated wind farm output was scaled to 100 MW for reference.